norandomtechie/proton-fruit-classifier/README.md

 This project turns a small, inexpensive camera module (the OV7670) into a USB webcam that works on Windows, macOS, and Linux - no special drivers or software needed.
 When you plug the device into your computer, it shows up as a regular camera, just like any other webcam you might buy.
 You can open it with any camera app (such as Zoom, OBS, Google Meet, or the built-in Camera app on your OS) and see a live video feed.

 In addition to the camera, the device also provides a serial port over the same USB cable.
-This serial port prints diagnostic information and real-time results from a built-in fruit classifier - a small machine learning model running directly on the device that can identify apples, bananas, and strawberries in the camera's view.
+This serial port prints diagnostic information and real-time results from a built-in fruit classifier - a small machine learning model running directly on the device that can identify apples, bananas, limes, and blueberries in the camera's view.

 The firmware also drives a 2x16 HD44780-compatible character LCD (sometimes written as "HD77480" in notes) to show startup status and live classification results directly on the device.